For the Love of Radio: SDRplay RSP1B

 • The interface for storing and retrieving frequency presets is more than a bit awkward as well.
 That it’s arranged in a table format at the bottom of the screen doesn’t help much.

-In short, I’m not sure that I’d call much of the UI “intuitive.”
-But this narrative makes it sound awful, and it’s not; it could just use some better usability overall, and some thought invested into the UX, and how a typical person will use the receiver — then ensuring that the most-used controls are more directly at-hand.
+In short, I’m not sure that I’d call much of the UI is particularly logical, or, as I keep saying, intuitive.
+But this narrative makes it sound awful, and it’s not; it could just use some better usability overall, and some thought invested into the UX, and how a typical person will use the receiver — then ensuring that the most-used functions and controls are more directly at-hand without a bunch of scrolling, or opening/collapsing things.
 That, or increase the amount of modularity and configurability to allow the end user to choose what elements go where to meet their needs.

 Great fun in a small package